BasZeroCode/IBM-Front-End-Developer-Professional-Certificate/Introduction-to-Software-Engineering/Week-3/Graded-Quiz-Week-3.md

 ## Question 7

 Which of the following is also often referred to as a scripting language?
-1 point

 - [x] An interpreted programming language
 - [ ] A query language